Here is an easy sauerkraut recipe, that will make you fall in love with lacto-fermentation (vegetable fermentation)!

 - Remove the weight and discard the pieces of cabbage that float on the surface, if any.
 Taste the sauerkraut, which should be tangy.

 Add a generous amount of this delicious sauerkraut to a burger with tempeh, or use as a condiment to almost anything you eat.

-It can be stored for one year in the refrigerator.
+It can be stored for up to a year in the refrigerator.